thisdot/starter.dev/starters/shopify-next-tailwind/README.md

 This template utilizes [Shopify's Storefront API](https://shopify.dev/docs/api/storefront) to create unique customer experiences.
 The API offers a full range of commerce options making it possible for customers to control products, collections, menus, pages, cart, checkout, and more.

-In order to use the Shopify's Storefront API, you need to install the [Headless app](https://apps.shopify.com/headless) in your Shopify store.
+Shopify recommends the use of their [Headless app](https://apps.shopify.com/headless) in your Shopify store, see https://shopify.dev/docs/custom-storefronts/headless for more info.

-Once installed, you'll need to create a `SHOPIFY_STOREFRONT_ACCESS_TOKEN` environment variable and use the public access token as the value.
+Once installed, you'll need to create a `PUBLIC_STOREFRONT_API_TOKEN` environment variable and use the public access token as the value.

-> Note: Shopify does offer a Node.js Storefront API SDK.
-We use the Storefront API via GraphQL directly instead of the Node.js SDK so we have more control over fetching and caching.

 ## Installation